wholetdadogsout/JS-Flappy-Bird/README.md

 run:

 1.
-py -3.12 -m pip install opencv-python mediapipe websockets \n py -3.12 mouth_click.py
+py -3.12 -m pip install opencv-python mediapipe websockets

+py -3.12 mouth_click.py

 The backend will run, starting your camera.
 You should be able to see yourself.